johnybaek/yolo-ninja/README.md

 ## Folders

-*Definitions*: In this folder, you'll find common measure definitions in stored as markdown files.
+*Definitions*: In this folder, you'll find common measure definitions stored as markdown files.

 *Forms*: In this folder, you'll find find common forms for collecting data.
 Format TBD.